 Some of the books are online and you can login with your usual University username and password for access.

-The majority of the books are available in print and can be found on the Wellbeing & Leisure Collections Stands in the Forum Library entrance, Level 0, and at St Luke's Library in the sofa area on the ground floor
+The majority of the books are available in print and can be found on the Wellbeing & Leisure Collections Stands in the Forum Library entrance, Level 0, and at St Luke's Library near the enquiry desk.

 Students from the University of Exeter created a mood boosting booklist for freshers as part of Grand Challenges.

 You can also borrow these books from the Wellbeing & Leisure collection.

 Why not also take advantage of the services and facilities at your local public library.

 There are 50 public libraries across Devon including four libraries in Exeter.
 Exeter Library is the largest library in the county and can be found in the city centre, just off the High Street.

 They offer a wide selection of books (fiction and non-fiction), films, magazines, information and music.
 Joining is completely free.
 Find out more on the Libraries Unlimited LibGiude.